Good Thursday from Prospect.

 Today I want to extend a bit I touched on two posts ago.
 I'm referring to using an exterior meter to gain correct exposure.

-All shots, except this one were shot with Canon EOS 5D mk1
+You can see here what the correct exposure should be here.
+All shots, except this one were shot with Canon EOS 5D mk1 with a Sigma 50mm f1.4 (best 50mm ever) |

 As I hinted, rather openly, incident light meters are the only way to accurately measure the light hitting your subject.
 Reflective meters, which reside inside todays cameras, measure the light that has bounced back from your subject and assumes the brightest area is 18% grey.
 This is just the way these meters are engineered.
 Don't ask me why.